 ASC 280 - Segment Reporting ("ASC 280") (formerly SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information"), requires the disclosure of factors used to identify an enterprise's reportable segments.
-Our operations are organized and managed on the basis of cable system clusters that represent operating segment within our service area.
-Each operating segment derives revenues from the delivery of similar products and services to a customer base that is also similar.
-Each operating segment deploys similar technology to deliver our products and services, operates within a similar regulatory environment and has similar economic characteristics.
-Management valuated the criteria for aggregation of the operating segment.
+Our operations are organized and managed on the basis of cable system clusters that represent operating segments within our service area.
+Each operating segment derives our revenues from the delivery of similar products and services to a customer base that is also similar.
+Each operating segment deploys similar technology to deliver our products and services and operates within a similar regulatory environment.
+In addition, each operating segment has similar economic characteristics.
+Management evaluated the criteria for aggregation of the operating segments under ASC 280 and believes that we meet each of the respective criteria set forth.
+Accordingly, management has identified broadband services as our one reportable segment.